XuyangAbert/OUFSDFC/README.md

 https://jundongl.github.io/scikit-feature/datasets.html

-# Instructions for Running the code for OUFSDFC framework:

-1. Install the following python packages first:

-   numpy, scikit-learn, Orange3 (Python 3), and pandas.
+## Example Usage

-2. For the proposed OUFSDFC method, go to the directory "/Codes/DatsetNames/" to find the correspdong folder for each dataset and run the script "FC_test_stream.py" file to reproduce the results in the paper;
+1. For the proposed OUFSDFC method, go to the directory "/Codes/DatsetNames/" to find the correspdong folder for each dataset and run the script "FC_test_stream.py" file to reproduce the results in the paper;
 3. The chunk size is named as "Batchsize" variable and it can be changed in line 21 or 22;
 4. Dataset name can be changed in line 20;
 5. For the statistical comparison using Friedman rank test and Nemenyi post-hoc test, go to folder "/Ranking_test/" and run the "result.py" file;

-# Note:
+An example jupternotebook file ("example_oufsdfc.ipynb") is provided for users to directly run the code on Google Colab.

+## Dependencies
+Install the following python packages first:
+* Numpy
+* Scikit-learn
+* Orange3 (Python 3)
+* Pandas
+* Scipy

+## Citation Format
 This work has been accepted for publication in IEEE Transactions on Artificial Intelligence and please cite the following articles for any use.

-1. Xuyang Yan, Abdollah Homaifar, Mrinmoy Sarkar, Benjamin Lartley, and Kishor Datta Gupta.
+* Xuyang Yan, Abdollah Homaifar, Mrinmoy Sarkar, Benjamin Lartley, and Kishor Datta Gupta.
 "An Online Unsupervised Streaming Features
 Selection Through Dynamic Feature Clustering" IEEE Transactions on Artificial Intelligence.
 (Accepted)